-Required text:: Mathematical Reasoning for Elementary Teachers (6th Ed.) by Long and DeTemple.
+Required text: Mathematical Reasoning for Elementary Teachers (6th Ed.) by Long and DeTemple.
 This is not the current edition, so it is available cheaply online.
 You MUST have it during the first week of classes!

-Not allowed: computers or other communication capable devices may not be used during class time or timed exams.
+Not allowed: computers or other communication capable devices may not be used during class time (except for specific assignments as directed by instructor) or on timed exams.
 Please put them away and DO NOT use cell phones during class.